Saturday 6 June 2020

 String has many varied uses, and can be seen as the base of human culture.
 Some would argue that it’s one of the main skills that make us human as it’s been key to our survival and evolution as a species.
 When you make your own, you’ll never look at a humble ball of twine in the same way again.

 Suitable for all levels, including beginners.
 Groups are kept small to allow for individual attention.

 I aim to offer you a satisfying learning experience as well as an enjoyable time away from it all.
-To support you in getting the most from the day, we’ll connect to the woodland surroundings through a simple, guided mindfulness-based practice.
+To support you in getting the most from the day, we’ll connect to the woodland surroundings through a short and simple, guided mindfulness-based practice.

 Loved the Wild Cordage day.
 Ruby makes ancient techniques simple and achievable, and imparted a vast amount of knowledge in bite-sized chunks.
 Totally inspired and can’t wait to make more!
 Julie & Matthew Bruton-Seal (authors of ‘Hedgerow Medicine’)

 Once you’ve learned how to make cordage, you’ll probably be itching to make something useful from it.
 The Netted Cordage Bags course in July is a perfect way to apply (and consolidate) your cordage skills.